kiwilad-nz/freenas-plugin-qBittorrent/README.md

-# NZBget for FreeNAS
+# NZBget for FreeNAS 11.2

-Requires FreeNAS 11.2

 This Installation method will create a Jail that is fully configurable via the FreeNAS GUI and CLI (shell)